-A counselor could point you in the right direction by which you can solve your issues yourself and reap the benefits of counselling.
-And in the modern world it is easily possible to avail counselling online.
+A counselor could point you in the right direction by which you can solve your issues yourself and reap the benefits of counseling.
+And in the modern world, it is easily possible to avail of counseling online.

 The findings of this meta-analysis provide strong support for the adoption of online psychological interventions as a legitimate therapeutic activity and suggest several insights in regard to its application.